-The drive on which the directory exists must be formatted using NTFS.
+The drive on which the directory exists must be formatted using NTFS and must have 8.3 filename creation enabled.
 You are not required to create the directory before installation.
 IBM Informix software refers to this installation directory as %INFORMIXDIR%, and often the INFORMIXDIR environment variable is set to this directory.
 The installation application suggests a default %INFORMIXDIR% path, which you can change by typing a different path.